 JIRA Feature Toolkit

-Where LLMs help vs. where they create risk
+When LLMs help vs. when they create problems

 How this toolkit works